Amity University-Noida MBA Admissions 2026

 Many users related to his post, saying they had gone through similar phases where freedom initially felt exciting but later turned into uncertainty.

-While others encouraged him to explore more hobbies, learning, or focus more on family life to build a new sense of purpose outside work.
+While several encouraged him to explore more hobbies, learning, or focus more on family life to build a new sense of purpose outside work, to avoid burnout in the future as well.

 Some advised patience, that four months is a short period after spending more than a decade in a demanding career.
 They suggested giving himself time before making major decisions.